s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:cloudhaskellstate}

-The data-structure containing all relevant information about the state of the computation network and the computation in general we will use, `State`, is defined as
+The data-structure containing all relevant information about the state of the network as well as the computation in general, `State`, is defined as

 ~~~~{.haskell}
 data State = State {